 Two Town Hall gatherings were scheduled when key phases of the project were completed, and draft information was presented in a forum open to the general public.
+The meetings were advertised in the daily newspapers, on social media, and on municipal websites, and 18 landowners were mailed meeting announcements.

-Town Hall Gathering #1 - May 27, 2020 (Online webinar)
+Town Hall Gathering #1 - May 27, 2020 (Online webinar, 89 in attendance)

 - Project overview

 - Existing conditions inventory

 - Draft vision and goals

 - Hands-on public engagement

-- Town Hall Gathering #2 2020 (Online webinar)

-Presentation of draft plan including draft

-recommendations for phased implementation

-- Public review and comment